lohwenxin/NiceToMeatYou/README.md

 ## About The Project

-Following the theme of Lifehack 2022 about environment, Lifehack is a **web app for people to prevent food waste and build a supportive community.** Being a recipe searching and food donation platform, it encourages people to minimise wastage and help the needy.
+Following the theme of Lifehack 2022 about environment, NiceToMeatYou is a **web app for people to prevent food waste and build a supportive community.** Being a recipe searching and food donation platform, it encourages people to minimise wastage and help the needy.

 Main features of the app includes:
 * Providing recipes for the ingredients left in fridge to minimise wastage